SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

 count = input()   # Enter 20
 print(5 * count)  # 2020202020, not 100
 ```
-If we want to multiply a number, read from the console, by 5, we first have to transform it to an integer using the function `int()`:
+If we want to multiply a number read from the console by 5, we first have to convert it to an integer using the function `int()`:
 ```py
 count = int(input())  # Enter 20
 print(5 * count)      # 100